 The pertinence of design to the ROI of an e-commerce store can’t just be emphasized enough.
 It is clear for all to see that beautifully designed sites are more than likely to attract first-time visitors, unlike online stores that are masked with bland designs.
 Just like how the aesthetic of a product’s package plays a role in attracting shoppers at a physical store, the visual appeal of an e-commerce site’s design is critical to pulling prospective buyers into the online platform.

-If there is any feature Shopify is renowned for having abundantly, it is design templates that are among the best-quality you can find on the internet.
+If there is any feature Shopify is renowned for having abundantly, it is design templates that are among the best you can find on the internet.
 Its themes are crisp and sleek and tailored to fit different niches that may interest you.

 There are over 50 different store templates for prospective merchants to choose from, 10 of which are available for free.
 What makes this selection of design templates impressive, however, is the fact that they can be easily customized to create new variations.
 This makes certain that a business can acquire any of the store templates and modify it to fit the proposed brand.

-Principal to Shopify’s easy customization function is an easy-to-use theme editor that allows users make creative and structural edits to chosen templates in order to personalize its design and add uniqueness to the store.
+Principal to Shopify’s easy customization function is an easy-to-use theme editor that allows users to make creative and structural edits to chosen templates in order to personalize its design and add uniqueness to the store.
 The theme editor also allows the customization of hidden sections of the e-commerce store that aren’t accessible in the front-end but still play very important roles in the display of the website.

 Design on WooCommerce